 I am an archivist at the Archives of Michigan in Lansing, with a special interest in genealogy and local history.
-For more than 12 years, I’ve worked closely with local societies and researchers, both in assisting them with their research and in giving programs to their local groups.
-My position at the Archives, and previously with the Library of Michigan, has given me an interesting perspective on research, resources, and technological trends.
+For nearly 20 years (!), I’ve worked closely with local societies and researchers, both in assisting them with their research and in giving programs to their local groups.
+My position at the Archives has given me an interesting perspective on research, resources, and technological trends.

 With this blog, I’m going to write about and comment on some of the things that I’ve learned in my professional career and personal research.
 A little “Behind the Reference Desk” mixed with some research tales, triumphs, and struggles.